 If you are the spouse or child of a service member, you may be eligible for transfer of the service member's Post 9/11 GI Bill® benefits to you.
 The servicemember must officially transfer months of benefits to you.

 The Kansas Commission on Veteran's Affairs has approved VA educational benefits for all Manhattan Tech programs.
 Veterans, Reservists, and eligible dependents requesting to use benefits must complete the appropriate forms which are available from the Department of Veterans Affairs at 888.442.4551, or online at www.gibill.va.gov or www.vets.gov.
 The average time for the VA to process education claims is 30 days.
 Once you have applied to use education benefits with the VA, you will have access to your Certificate of Eligibility that is specifically for education benefits.
 The VA typically mails you (the student) a copy of the Certificate of Eligibility if they’ve approved your application.
 You (the student) may also be able to access your Certificate of Eligibility at www.vets.gov or www.ebenefits.va.gov.
 We request that you submit a Certificate of Eligibility to us so that we may be aware of your percentage of tuition and fees paid by the VA and how many months of remaining eligibility you have.
+Beginning August 1, 2020, the VA is increasing the amount they will cover for those individuals with fewer months of service.

 Students receiving Veteran's Education Benefits must turn in the Manhattan Tech Veteran Enrollment Certification Form each semester prior to the Office of Financial Aid certifying courses.